Last updated January 14th, 2019.

 The process of opening up and liberalizing a developing nation is never an easy task.

-It’s especially hard for Myanmar, a Southeast Asian country which has been closed off from the world until recently.
+It’s especially hard for Myanmar, a Southeast Asian country which has been closed off from the world economy until very lately.

-1. Myanmar is Reducing Incentives for Investors
+1. Reduced Incentives for Foreign Investors

-Foreign investment is one of the biggest forces in shaping Myanmar’s economy.
-As such, the government is taking measures to improve the investment environment and lure more foreign capital.
+Foreign investors are one of the most important forces shaping Myanmar’s economy.
+As such, the government is taking steps to improve the investment environment and lure more foreign capital.

 2. Myanmar-EU Investment Protection Agreement

 A legally binding level of protection for private investment in Myanmar and all 28 EU members was finished back in early 2016.